DineshDhanji/DineshDhanji/README.md

 ###

-<p align="left">I'm a student doing Computer Science at FAST NUCES.<br><br>I'm an AI and ML enthusiast.
+<p align="left" style="margin-left:10px">I'm a student doing Computer Science at FAST NUCES.<br><br>I'm an AI and ML enthusiast.
 I like contributing to projects, so feel free to reach out if you're interested in collaborating (●'◡'●)</p>

 ###